 The Pusey Branch Nature Trail is a 1⁄2 mile self-guided Nature Trail and is complimented by informational signs and exhibits.
 The trail leads you through pine plantations, mixed pine/hardwoods stands and along bottomland hardwoods.
-The Milburn Landing Hiking Trail is a 4.5 mile trail that winds along narrow fire trails and wooded roads.
+The Milburn Landing Hiking Trail is a 4.5-mile trail that winds along narrow fire trails and wooded roads.
 Managed woodlands and a wide variety of plant and animal life can be observed.
-The Tarr Tract Bike Trail system is approximately 4 miles of wooded roads that take you through various forest types.
+The Hudson-Tarr Tract Bike Trail system is approximately 4 miles of wooded roads that take you through various forest types.
 Managed woodlands as well as protected Wildlands can be observed along this trail.
-Parts of the nearly 13 mile Algonquin Cross County Trail go through Pocomoke State Forest.
+Parts of the nearly 13-mile Algonquin Cross County Trail go through Pocomoke State Forest.
 This multi-use trail gets substantial use from hikers, runners, horseback riders, and mountain bikers.
+The Furnace Loop trails are three interconnected trails of varying length and difficulty that link the historic Furnace Town site to the Algonquin Cross County Trail.
 Trail Grants will be utilized to improve the existing network of trails throughout the Pocomoke Forest trail system.
 All new trial system proposals as well as maintenance work will be submitted and reviewed through the Annual Work Plan process.